arav7781/ArogyaMitra-/README.md

 ```
 ## Usage

-Start the dashboard and use voice commands for interaction.
+Start the dashboard and use voice commands for interaction to book any appointment using tab1.
-Upload a wound image for AI-powered diagnosis.
-Book an appointment through voice input.
 Receive an email confirmation for scheduled appointments.
+Ask any health related query to ArogyaMitra Chatbot for AI-powered diagnosis.
+Start Live Webcam for suggestions ralted to Cuts and Wound upto a certain threshold level.

 ## Future Enhancements

 Integration with electronic health records (EHR) for personalized healthcare insights.
 Multi-language support for broader accessibility.
-AI-powered medication recommendations based on medical history.